istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

     $ sudo dpkg -i istio-sidecar.deb
     {{< /text >}}

-1. Add the IP address of the Istio gateway (which we found in the [previous section](#preparing-the-kubernetes-cluster-for-expansion)) to `/etc/hosts` or to the DNS server.
-In our example we'll use `/etc/hosts` as it is the easiest way to get things working.
-The following is an example of updating an `/etc/hosts` file with the Istio gateway address:
+1. Add the IP address of the Istio gateway to `/etc/hosts`.
+Revisit [the preparing the cluster section](#preparing-the-kubernetes-cluster-for-expansion) to learn how to obtain the IP address. to `/etc/hosts` or to
+The following example updates the `/etc/hosts` file with the Istio gateway address:

     {{< text bash >}}
     $ echo "35.232.112.158 istio-citadel istio-pilot istio-pilot.istio-system" | sudo tee -a /etc/hosts